 The “magical” formula

 Update 2021: I’m filing this under “The Hero Series” because, to me, this is what a hero does.
 The hero has a dream and enters the unknown to make their dream real.
-Anyone who can do this is inspiring, and I think we label them as heroes because we want to do the same thing.
+Anyone who can do this is inspiring, and I think we label them as heroes because we admire them and want to do the same thing.
 Below, I discuss my process.
 It’s written more for adults.
-Since this post was initially written, we have refined the process and rewritten everything in a kid-friendly way, and posted that on our new website Dreamaplay.
+The worksheets are available on our kid’s website as the Dream Workshop.

 To me, dreams are a bit magical, too.
 They just pop into my head and scream, “ME!
 Let’s do me.”
 I believe dreams are the most important part of creating any reality, but arguably taking steps of action is even more important.
 You may not be able instantly to turn water into wine, but with hundreds of steps, you could plant your own grapes and learn the art of winemaking and eventually make a glass of wine.
 It may seem mundane to you, especially if you are stomping all the grapes with your feet for hours and hours, but to everyone else, the glass of wine will look like magic.
 This is how to turn dreams into reality.

-Falling Uphill: Young Adult Edition about Scott’s bicycle ride around the world is the perfect example of turning dreams into reality — not even Scott believed this dream was possible until it was done.
+Falling Uphill: The Secret of Life about Scott’s bicycle ride around the world is the perfect example of turning dreams into reality — not even Scott believed this dream was possible until it was done.

 And our newest work, Dream It!, is all about Step 1) Dream it!
 By the time you finish this book, not only will you have dreamed a dream, but you will have taken the first steps to make it a reality.